-Prior to Holberton School, I joined SlideShare in 2011 as a DevOps engineer to support the infrastructure that served 3 billion slides every month.
+Prior to Holberton School, I joined SlideShare in 2011 as a DevOps Engineer to support the infrastructure that served 3 billion slides every month.
 I was part of the team who contributed to the acquisition by LinkedIn in 2012, where I worked for 3 years.

 I have a Master in Computer Science from the school SUPINFO, I studied in France, China (Hebei University of Technology) and the US (Dominican University).
 I moved 13 times for the first 21 years of my life, I am since then living in San Francisco.